BorisRado/slower_simple_examples/README.md

 Hence enter `slwr`, a split learning framework built on top of `flwr`.
 The framework reuses most of `flwr`'s internal mechanisms and provides the same API.
-This means that the code written for `flwr` can be used with `slower` without modification.
+This means that the code written for `flwr` can be used with `slwr` without modification.

 The main novelty of `slwr` is that `Client` objects are seamlessly set an attribute named `server_model_proxy`, which is an interface that allows them to invoke arbitrary code to be executed on `ServerModel` objects - such objects reside on the server.
 This feature enables users to easily implement SL algorithms and deploy them on a real-world distributed environment.